rspeer/python-ftfy/README.md

 ## Command-line usage

-ftfy installs itself as a command line tool, for cleaning up text files that are a mess of mangled bytes.
+ftfy installs itself as a command line tool that reads a file and applies `fix_text` to it.

+This has exactly the problem described above: a file on a disk is made of bytes in an unspecified encoding.
+It could assume the file is UTF-8, but if you had totally valid UTF-8 you probably wouldn't need this command line utility, and there's a slight chance that the file could contain Latin-1 that coincidentally looks like UTF-8.

+Instead, it will follow the "half-measure" above.

 You can type `ftfy FILENAME`, and it will read in FILENAME as Latin-1 text, fix everything that `fix_text` fixes (including re-interpreting it as UTF-8 if appropriate), and write the result to standard out as UTF-8.

-This is not necessarily a good idea, but it's kind of convenient.
+This is not necessarily a good idea, but it's convenient.
 Consider this a proof of concept until we get a real encoding detector.

-## Who's behind this tool?
+## Who maintains ftfy?

 I'm Rob Speer (rob@luminoso.com).
 I develop this tool as part of my text-understanding company, [Luminoso](http://luminoso.com), where it has